 Since IGISM follows a flexible path determined by the patient’s visualizations, it also means that the therapist must truly listen to their patient, which could improve the patient’s feelings about their relationship with their therapist.

 Aside from the specifics of IGISM, visualization is a powerful technique because it strengthens the mind-body connection.
-For an example, let us consider the practice of motor imagery.
+For example, let us consider the practice of motor imagery.
 Motor imagery, more specifically called kinesthetic imagery, is when someone visualizes themselves performing an action without physically performing that action.

 Motor imagery has been shown to improve athletic performance, musical performance, and even muscle strength (Jones & Viamonte, 2010).
 These benefits clearly show that visualization taps into the mind-body connection, and help explain why IGISM is often used successfully in cases of physical disease, such as cancer or obesity (Rossman, 2002; Weigensberg et al., 2009).